|COLOR: chestnut||MARKINGS: star, snipe, LF and RH pastern|

 |LOCATION: Redmond, WA||ADOPTION FEE: TBD|

-Jacob, along with another gelding and mare, were obtained by their previous owners through a now defunct rescue organization by a family that moved to Washington state hoping to keep horses on a rented property near their home.
+Jacob, along with Edward and Esme, were obtained by their previous owners through a now defunct rescue organization by a family that moved to Washington state hoping to keep horses on a rented property near their home.
 They soon discovered that the property flooded rather badly during the fall and winter months.
 With no other options available to them, these horses just had to live in the wet.
 Thankfully, they were able to survive under these poor conditions.
-One of the geldings has been suffering from equine asthma for quite some time, resulting in severe weight loss that has left him quite emaciated.
-Esme and the other gelding look better, but that’s somewhat deceptive because they have large parasite loads, making their bellies look big.
+Edward had been suffering from equine asthma for quite some time, resulting in severe weight loss that left him quite emaciated.
+Jacob and Esme looked better, but that was somewhat deceptive because they had large parasite loads, making their bellies look big.
 Their owner turned to SAFE for help after coming to the realization that caring for these three horses was more than they could handle.
-Jacob is quite curious about people and follows people around while they clean his paddock.
-Since they have been unhandled for the most part, they can be unpredictable, but so far they all seem very friendly.

 We are moving at a fairly good pace with Edward despite his continued breathing issues.
 He is still very wary about people approaching him to be caught but each time he is quickly haltered and doesn’t have the opportunity to get away, he finds the event less and less stressful.
 Part of the problem with horses that have had some halter work in the past is that they have learned where the “outs” are from getting caught.
 They have been rewarded time and time again, for evasion when people have tried to halter them and failed.
 That is a learned behavior and a very hard foundation to change.